 Chilean flags

-Chile ranks high on the World Bank’s list of ease of doing business and the country attracts more and more commercial innovators.
+If you wish to incorporate a company in the country, it will probably be necessary to register a trademark in Chile.
+It ranks high on the World Bank’s list of ease of doing business and the country attracts more and more commercial innovators.
 To compete with other opportunity-seekers in Chile, it is essential to register your trademark.
-By registering your trademark in Chile, you secure your business’ revenue and your brand’s omnipresence.

 In this article, we explain what you need to register a trademark in Chile and outline the steps to take.
+Although it is largely straightforward, it pays to partner with a specialist such as Biz Latin Hub to make sure the process is as smooth and quick as possible.

-Where to Register a Trademark in Chile?
+Where to register a trademark in Chile?

 The National Institute of Industrial Property (Instituto Nacional de Propiedad Industrial, INAPI) is in charge of the administration of industrial property in Chile.
 To register your trademark in Chile, you will need to submit a completed application to this authority.